Tey-Shiwei/Project-List/README.md

 # Project-List
 Projects done during NUS Masters

-(The codes may not run without errors, for self viewing purpose)

 1. Kaggle: Binary classification on time series data, Rank 5/28
 2. Kaggle: Malware detection based on features extracted from API calls, Rank 14/38
 3. Features Transferability in VGG11 with CIFAR10